Rummy Rules

 • The following is an example of a valid declaration: 7♦?
 8♦?
 9♦? | 4♣?
 5♣?
 PJ | J♥?
 J♣?
 J ♠?| Q♥?
 Q♣?
 Q♠?.

 At the start of each turn, the player must draw a card and discard one from his hand.
-The player can draw a card by choosing the topmost card from the closed deck or the card discarded the previous turn.
+The player can draw a card by choosing the topmost card from the closed deck or the card discarded from the previous turn.

-How Are Indian Rummy Rules Used to Calculate Points and Winnings?
+Rummy Rules Used to Calculate Points and Winnings?

 You should understand how the points are calculated now that you know how to play rummy game.
 Each card as per Indian rummy rules is worth a particular number of points.
 The losing player receives the total value of all cards in his or her hand as points.
 If the losing player fails to complete the two required sequences, the total value of all cards is added up to a maximum of 80 points.
 The value of cards not in any combination is evaluated if the player has produced two sequences, one of which is a pure sequence.

-• Joker and Wild Cards are worth zero points.
+Joker and Wild Cards 0 Points.

-Points System in Rummy Game
+Rummy Points System in the Game

-• When there are two sequences and one sequence is a pure sequence, the points are calculated for cards that are not in any combination.
+The first drop is worth 20 points.
+It happens when a player exits the table without picking up a card.
+The middle drop is worth 40 points.
+It happens when a player exits the table after selecting a card from a closed deck.
+When there are two sequences and one sequence is a pure sequence, the points are calculated for cards that are not in any combination.

 What Is the Rule To Win A Rummy Game?